mecwacare is committed to ensuring the ongoing health and safety of our vulnerable residents.

 • Wash your hands with soap and water or use alcohol-based hand sanitiser before and after your visit

 • Adhere to the timeframes for each visit (as per above)

-• You may only visit in your loved one’s room or in an outdoor area
+• You may only visit in the designated areas, your loved one’s room or in an outdoor area

 • Keep a distance of at least 1.5 metres from your loved one and others in the home